naneko/Polyphony/README.md

 # How to Run
 ## Step 1: Create a bot
-- Create the main bot
+- Create a new bot using the [Discord Developer Portal](https://discord.com/developers/applications)
 - Turn off "Public Bot"
-  - Create a new bot using the [Discord Developer Portal](https://discord.com/developers/applications)
 - Turn on "Presence Intent" and "Server Members Intent"

 ## Step 2: Create a `.env` file or set enviroment variables
 Create a `.env` file in the project root to set your environment variables.
 Polyphony takes all of it's configuration in the form of environment variables.